-Product Description: English biscuit barrels where first becoming popular from mid to late 1800’s until around 1930 for serving biscuits with tea.
+Product Description: English biscuit barrels date back to around the 18th century in England for serving biscuits with tea.
 This charming, double-sided biscuit barrel made of early ceramic material with an all-over glossy finish features a beautifully decorative surface.
 In the background is a gazebo overlooking a display of roses on a blended tan surface.
 The E.P.N.S. silver-plate lid and bail handle will add the elegance and old-time English feel to your tea cart.

 Additional purposes: Don't serve biscuits?
 Add elegance to your bath or powder room by using this beauty to storing decorative soaps, cotton balls or swabs.

 Circa: 1921 - 1930

 Height: 5 ½” (to top of collar), 9 ¼” (with swing-arm handle upright)

 Diameter of base: 6” (overall), 4 ¼” (round footed base)

 Markings: Made in England (incised in edge of lid), EPNS Made in England (incised under lid).
 Three stilt marks on bottom base from supports left during firing of piece.

 Material: Ceramic, E.P.N.S.
 (Electroplated Nickel Silver) Silver-Plate Metal

 Color: Tan, Beige, Pink-Rose, Blue and Green

 Condition: Previously owned - used.
 Condition is consistent with age.
 Glaze crazing and patina on lid, handle and collar.
 Inside is shiny and clean with just one glazing pinhole on bottom surface.
 No chips or repairs.